MysteryCoder456/Cube-Jumper/README.md

 ## How to play

-The controls are simple: left and right arrow keys for turning and up arrow key for boosting.
+The controls are simple: left and right arrow keys for moving and up arrow key for jumping.
-You have to collect food and grow longer and longer.
-If you touch the edges, you die.

 ## Issues